mercybassey/k8s-log-collector/ReadME.md

 kubectl apply -f log-collector-cronjob.yaml
 ```

-This will create a CronJob in your Kubernetes cluster that periodically runs your log collector script according to the specified schedule.
+This will create a CronJob in your Kubernetes cluster that periodically runs the log collector script according to the specified schedule.